indigoparadox/dsekai/README.md

 Currently, this project uses GNU make to (cross-)build on a GNU/Linux system.
 Compilers and tools required depend on the desired [platforms](#platforms) to build for.

 For MS-DOS, the INCLUDE environment variable must be set to the location of the OpenWatcom header files (e.g. /opt/watcom/h).

+The script pkgs.sh in the root directory should build the recommended set of packages if the proper compilers are installed.

 ## Options